Fukushima Prefecture: Economy

-The coastal region traditionally specializes in fishing and seafood industries, and is notable for its electric and particularly nuclear power-generating industry, while the upland regions are more focused on agriculture.
+The coastal region is home to thriving fishing and seafood industries, and is notable for its electricity-generating capability, especially nuclear power, while the upland regions are more focused on agriculture.
 Thanks to Fukushima's climate, various fruits are grown throughout the year.
 These include pears, peaches, cherries, grapes, and apples.
-As of March 2011, the prefecture produced 20.6% of Japan's peaches and 8.7% of cucumbers.
+As of March 2011, the prefecture produced 20.6% of Japan's peaches and 8.7% of its cucumbers.

-Fukushima also produces rice, that combined with pure water from mountain run-offs, is used to make sake.
+Fukushima also produces rice, which is combined with pure water from mountain run-off to make sake.
 Some sakes from the region are considered so tasteful that they are served to visiting royalty and world leaders by hosts.

 Lacquerware is another popular product from Fukushima.
 Dating back over four hundred years, the process of making lacquerware involves carving an object out of wood, then putting a lacquer on it and decorating it.
 Objects made are usually dishes, vases and writing materials.